fenago/apache-cassandra/lab_7.md

 deploying other database and system, you may well appreciate the neatness and simplicity of Cassandra.

-In the next chapter, we will have a look at the supplementary information pertinent to application design and development.
-We will also summarize of the essence of each chapter.
+In the next lab, we will have a look at the supplementary information pertinent to application design and development.
+We will also summarize of the essence of each lab.